spring-jdbc-crud/simplejdbcmapper/README.md

       ORDER BY o.order_date DESC, ol.id
    """.formatted(sjm.getMultiEntitySqlColumns(multiEntity));

-   // Use the framework ResultSetExtractor with JdbcTemplate to extract the data for the
+   // Use the framework ResultSetExtractor with JdbcTemplate to extract the results.
-   // multiple entities.
-The return value RelationshipMapper holds the query results.
    RelationshipMapper relationshipMapper = sjm.getJdbcTemplate().query(sql, sjm.resultSetExtractor(multiEntity), someAmount);

    // populate() method does the processing of the relationship and getList() returns the list